jasminegao/storyAPI_tutorials/README.md

 <a id="history"></a>Looking at a story's historical clickrates
 --------------------------------------------------------------------------------
-On top of the distribution data for a story we can also look at the historical clickrate during a specified time period using the [/v3/story_api/history](http://dev.bitly.com/story_api.html#v3_story_api_history) endpoint:
+On top of the distribution data for a story, we can also look at the historical clickrates using the [/v3/story_api/history](http://dev.bitly.com/story_api.html#v3_story_api_history) endpoint:

 ```
 import requests